LindenParkesLab/snaplab.github.io/docs/documentation/project_guidelines.md

 {:toc}

 ---
 A core component of a project at the SNaP Lab is its documentation.
-Each lab member is expected to host and document a project's code on the lab's GitHub repository and use that same repository to create a summary webpage, using GitHub Pages.
+Each lab member is expected to host and document a project's code on the LindenParkesLab GitHub repository and use that same repository to create a summary webpage, using GitHub Pages.
+This is the responsibility of the first author to create and maintain.
+See [here](https://lindenparkeslab.github.io/nctpy/) for an example of what this looks like.

+Creating a GitHub page is straight forward, and it is an excellent skill to have.
+This tutorial will walk you through the process.

 # Managing a project on GitHub

 ## Create a GitHub repo for your project

+Code for all SNaP Lab projects must be stored on the LindenParkesLab GitHub in a repository specifc to that project (e.g., [LindenParkesLab/nct_xr](https://github.com/LindenParkesLab/nct_xr)).
 If you haven't done so already, start by creating a repository on the lab's GitHub for your project.
 If you need a folder structure template, see [`SNaPLab/project_template`](https://github.com/LindenParkesLab/project_template/tree/main).

 ## Switch to the `gh-pages` branch